marley-bradbury/CEGE-Notes/cege0021-civil_engineering_in_practice/lecture_3-basics_of_project_management_for_engineers-session_1.md

 ## Example images (image pending)

-## hat are projects - key characteristics
+## What are projects - key characteristics
 - Purpose - defined product or result
 - Transient - usually have start and finish dates
 - Unfamiliar - undertaken in an environment of risk and uncertainty